MicrosoftDocs/Contribute/Contribute/get-started-setup-tools.md

 - [Linux](https://code.visualstudio.com/docs/setup/linux)

 > [!TIP]
 > To launch VS Code and open the current folder, run the command `code .` in the command line or bash shell.
-If the current folder is part of a local git repo, the github integration appears in Visual Studio Code automatically.
+If the current folder is part of a local git repo, the GitHub integration appears in Visual Studio Code automatically.

 ## Docs Authoring Pack
 Install the Docs Authoring Pack for Visual Studio Code.
 This set of extensions includes basic authoring assistance for help when writing Markdown, and a preview feature, so that you can see what the Markdown looks like in the style of the docs.microsoft.com site.